Green New Deal: Blue New Deal

+The Inflation Reduction Act and "Unleashing American Energy"

 In August 2022, Congress adopted the Inflation Reduction Act (IRA) in order to invest in energy security, clean energy, and affordable healthcare.
 According to Guri Bang of Norwegian University of Life Sciences, the IRA is structured to utilize economic incentives rather than the implementation of regulatory policies in order to combine economic and climate related policies.
 The IRA allocates $369 billion in public spending for over 50 programs aimed at reducing greenhouse gas emissions by approximately 40% from 2005 levels by 2030 in the US.
 In order to address congressional opposition, the implementation of the IRA involved compromise such as the inclusion of leases for fossil fuel extraction.

 This legislation will facilitate the progression of the Green New Deal in achieving its goals related to clean energy development, environmental justice, and action against climate change.
 The IRA contributes significantly to the Green New Deal through federal funding, providing access to resources such as decarbonization and workforce development to local governments, indigenous communities, etc. Supporters of the IRA argue that this legislation is substantial in serving as a foundation for the long-term implementation of the Green New Deal.

-However, on January 20, 2025, President Donald Trump signed Executive Order 14154, “Unleashing American Energy” which includes the revocation of the Inflation Reduction Act and the Green New Deal in sections 4 and 7.
+However, on January 20, 2025, President Donald Trump signed Executive Order 14154, "Unleashing American Energy" which includes the revocation of the Inflation Reduction Act and the Green New Deal in sections 4 and 7.
 There is current uncertainty as to how this will be implemented, how this will impact the funding of clean energy initiatives such as the Green New Deal, and the implications of this Executive Order on the renewable energy sector.
 The administration has publicly denounced efforts related to environmental justice investments and decarbonization due to an increasing push for domestic energy expansion, limiting the implementation of efforts under the Green New Deal.
 The expansion of domestic fossil fuel development and rollbacks of environmental protections contradict the efforts of the Green New Deal.

 Legal experts have questioned the legality of this Executive Order, and express concern regarding the environmental implications of the acceleration of fracking.
 For example, Andres Restrepo, senior attorney of the Sierra Club, has stated his concern that “A huge amount of the work that has been spent to protect the public health and welfare will be erased.”
 There is uncertainty regarding the practical implementation of “Unleashing American Energy,” especially in terms of the consequences this may have on the Green New Deal and related policy proposals.